Do you need a copy of your immunization records from UHS? Please follow instructions at Health Records.

 - All immunizations received and dates received.
 If you do not know month or day of an immunization, enter what you know in ”MM/DD/YYYY" format, or you may leave date fields blank entirely.

 - Be sure entries are as accurate as possible.
 There is no “review and confirm all entries” step prior to submission.

 - Do not use the Back button.
 Instead, use in-system navigation.

 - If you do not find a match for your immunization, enter it in the "Other" section at the end of the form.
 Example: If you received "meningitis conjugate" vaccine, enter it in the "Other" section.

-- If you wish to retain your entries, print or take a screen shot of each page individually.
+- We recommend that you print or take a screen shot of each page individually, for your reference.